medly/medly-components/README.md

 );
 ```

-Replace content in `App.tsx` with the following:
+Replace the content in `App.tsx` with the following:

 ```tsx
 import React from 'react';